dpominov/Adpopsdk/README.md

 # Adpopsdk
-Library for add banner in android application
+Library for add advertising in android application Atention!
+All information to belongs to AdpopBorder module, which is a bottom banner

 # Prerequisites
 Developing for Android API level 14 or higher

 # Implementation path

 1 Connect your app in personal cabinet / create account